Discovering Japanese Cast Iron Kettles - Characteristics and Production Areas of Tetsubin

 Characteristics of Tenmei Tetsubin

-Tenmei tetsubin are characterized by their overall simplicity, which is in the tradition of Tenmei tea ceremony kettles, and by their wabi-like appearance, which expresses the rough surface of the iron.
+Tenmei tetsubin are distinguished by their innate simplicity, echoing the lineage of Tenmei tea ceremony kettles.
+Their appearance exudes a wabi-like essence, capturing the rugged texture of iron.

 Takaoka Tetsubin - Takaoka Metal Casting - Toyama Pref.